RNLB Benjamin Bond Cabbell: Service

-The Benjamin Bond Cabbell II was formally named and christened on 29 September 1884 by Mrs Bond Cabbell when she broke a bottle of claret over the boat, followed by a launch from the lifeboats carriage, whilst the band played Rule Britannia and the church bells rang.
-The Benjamin Bond Cabbell II was launched to only thirteen times during her service at Cromer, saving twenty six lives in the process.
+The Benjamin Bond Cabbell was launched to only thirteen times during her service at Cromer, saving twenty six lives in the process.
 Her first service took place on 28 January 1888.
-Benjamin Bond Cabbell II was launched at 11:15 am to the brigantine Jane Marie of London which was bound from Hartlepool for Greenwich with a cargo of coal.
-The crew of seven were taken on board the Benjamin Bond Cabbell II and landed at Cromer.
+Benjamin Bond Cabbell was launched at 11:15 am to the brigantine Jane Maria of London which was bound from Hartlepool for Greenwich with a cargo of coal.
+The crew of seven were taken on board the Benjamin Bond Cabbell and landed at Cromer.